Table of Contents

 Residents who have graduated or are otherwise no longer students will have thirty (30) days to pay the outstanding balance in AppFolio before the balance is transferred to a credit agency for collections.

-Late Fees
+Late Fees (Policy Updated June 2026)

-Regardless of online payments or third-party assistance, You are responsible for ensuring rent is paid in full by the deadline to avoid violation.
+Regardless of online payments or third-party assistance, you are responsible for ensuring rent is paid in full by the deadline to avoid violation.
 By signing your lease, you accept the following delinquency policies:

 - Residents with a balance past due 60 days will result in a hold on the Tenant’s DTS Student Account, preventing class registration or graduation.